michaelsboost/svgMotion/dev/README.md

 svgMotion
 ===================

 This version is constantly updating and changing.
-Note that your project files may unexpectedly not work as this is an alpha development page NOT a beta or release candidate.
+Note that your project files may unexpectedly not work as this is a dev version NOT an alpha, beta or release candidate.

-You can view the live development page at - https://svgmotion.michaelsboost.repl.co/alpha/
+You can view the live development page at - https://svgmotion.michaelsboost.repl.co/dev/

 ![](https://raw.githubusercontent.com/michaelsboost/svgMotion/gh-pages/preview.png)

 Version
 -------------

-1.000-alpha
+1.000-dev

 License
 -------------